PipedreamHQ/pipedream/docs/docs/pricing/README.md

 To cancel, upgrade or downgrade your plan, open the [pricing page](https://pipedream.com/pricing).

-To update your billing details, like email addresses for  **Manage Billing Information** button to change your plan.
+To update your billing details, such as your VAT number, email address, etc. use the **Manage Billing Information** button in your [workspace billing settings](https://pipedream.com/settings/billing) to change your plan.
 Within this portal you can cancel, upgrade or downgrade your plan at any time.

 ### Upgrading behavior